-Knowing this makes habit change easy!
+Knowing this makes habit change easier

 habit change Kelly Summersett